devjessah/xonedark/README.md

 # xonedark
 A modified version of the renowned onedark theme.
 This configuration is made exclusively for [NvChad](https://nvchad.github.io/).

+This is intended for personal use.
+But feel free to use it!

 # ⚙️ installation

   1. `git clone https://github.com/devjessah/xonedark.git`